 - Casual clothing – most every place you go in Costa Rica will be pretty casual.

-- Rain jacket/shell – Costa Rica is warm year round but there are some cooler areas such as cloud forests like Monteverde or Bajos del Toro which are beautiful and have lots of birds – but they rain or are misty very often and as a result tend to be much cooler as a role than the rest of the country.
+- Rain jacket/shell – Costa Rica is warm year round but there are some cooler areas such as cloud forests like Monteverde or Bajos del Toro which are beautiful and have lots of birds, but it can rain or be misty and as a result it tends to be much cooler than the rest of the country.

 - A Spanish dictionary or app

-- GPS – Waze works very well in Costa Rica – but just make sure you have an international plan on your phone first OR rent a wifi hotspot with your car (you need to rent it separately).
-Google maps has tried to drive us through someone’s farm before so Waze is much more trustworthy. car rentals might still rent GPS’s also.
+- GPS – It’s essential to have GPS in CR.
+The signage is poor.
+Waze works very well in Costa Rica – but just make sure you have an international plan on your phone first OR rent a wifi hotspot with your car (you need to rent it separately).
+Google maps has tried to drive us through someone’s farm before so Waze is much more trustworthy.
+Car rentals might still rent GPS’s also.

 - a great attitude and an open heart!